GabSchach/HDVis_fork/README.md

 * `neo4j.authentication.username`: default is `neo4j` unless changed by the user
 * `neo4j.authentication.password`: is set by the user upon neo4j database creation

-To run the aüülication several things are required:
+To run the application several things are required:

 * installation of maven
 * JDK 17 or higher